carolmmiron/20th_century/README.md

 ### Data Sourcing Criteria

  ● Scrapealist of countries from a web page;

  ● Scrapeatwentieth-century history and politics page from Wikipedia.

 ### Analysis Criteria

- ● UseNLPtoanalyzethescraped content, compile a list of the countries involved in major twentieth-century events, and document how they’re connected.
+ ● UseNLPtoanalyzethescraped content, compile a list of the countries involved in majortwentieth-century events, and document how they’re connected.

  ● Determinethe degree, closeness, and betweenness centrality of the countries in your graph.

 ### Visualization Criteria

  ● Createadynamicnetwork chart showing the interactions between the countries.

  ● Thechartclearly distinguishes between different relationships and communities in a network.